Arihant25/transaxion/README.md

     - Cleaning up expired goals
     - Demonstrating data integrity

+#### Transaction Operations

+21. Making Transactions (Command 21)
+    - Performing account transactions
+    - Showing real-time updates

 Each operation is demonstrated with:

 1. Command execution in the CLI interface
-2. Database verification using SQL queries
+2. Database verification using SQL Workbench
 3. Display of before and after states
-4. Error handling demonstration where applicable
+4. Error handling demonstration for one case, all other cases are handled similarly

 The video maintains a clear flow, showing: